EUMETSAT utilises a variety of formats and package formats for product dissemination and distribution. The most commonly used types are listed below.

 - XML schema files: the representation information of the data held by a SAFE format product.
 To represent the binary information, the SAFE format also defines specific mark-ups to annotate XML schema documents, providing information on the physical structure (SDF mark-ups).

-The size of an SRAL/MWR product will depend on the type of measurements it contains.
-The Altimetry L2 product includes three data files — Reduced, Standard and Enhanced — which can be ordered/delivered together ('all') or separately.
+The size of a Sentinel product will depend on the type of measurements it contains.
+Several of the Sentinel products contain multiple netCDF files which can be selected individually for download.

 Meteosat satellites have been providing crucial data for weather forecasting since 1977.